 The circuit as shown has an output release delay time of approximately 2.5 seconds.
 The delay can be made shorter by decreasing the values of capacitors at the input of the comparators.

-The infrared LEDs are shown wired in series as this uses the least amount of current.
-For between the rails type detection the infrared LEDs need very little current as the distance between the LED and the receiver is short, therefore low current, series wiring is sufficient.
+For between the rails type detection the infrared LEDs need very little current as the distance between the LED and the receiver is short.

 The circuit as shown is designed to control LEDs connected at the outputs through 1K current limiting resistors mounted on the circuit board.
 The output resistors can be replaced with jumpers or their values changed to drive other devices.

-For example; The Base of a 2N3906 PNP transistor could be driven through an external 3.3K resistor or a 4.7K resistor could be mounted on the circuitboard.
+For example; The Base of a 2N3906 PNP transistor could be driven through an external 3.3K resistor mounted on the circuitboard.
 The transistor would be used to drive a low power relay.
-See below for a schematic of a relay driver.

 There are other TSOP48xx series infrared receivers that operate at carrier frequencies between 30 and 56 KHz. that could also be used with this circuit if the LED driver's carrier frequency was changed to suit.
-Also there are other receivers with different case styles that should also work.
+Also there are other receivers with different case styles that should work as well.

 The TSOP4830 has a wide field of vision and can receive light through the back of its case.
 In some installations it may be necessary to shield the receiver from stray signals from other emitters.

 The infrared LEDs will have to be mounted in a light blocking sleeve.
-A section of closely fitting heat shrink tubing is ideal for this purpose and in most cases does not NEED to be shrunk.
+A section of closely fitting heat shrink tubing slipped over the IR emitter is ideal for this purpose and does not NEED to be shrunk.

 Moving the IR LED deeper into its heatshrink sleeve will reduce the sensitivity of the detector by reducing the amount of light available without having to change the current through the infrared LED.